drashland/website-v2/docs/sinco/v3.x/2_tutorials/2_client/2_visit_pages.md

 - Create a headless browser instance;
 - Go to a website; and
-- Assert the url is correct.
+- Assert the URL is correct.

 ## Folder Structure End State